isabella232/offer-decisioning.en/help/get-started-offer-library/using/starting-offer-decisioning.md

 ![](assets/offer-diagram.png)

+## Offer Decisioning service architecture

-The service consists in two main components:
+The Offer Decisioning application service consists in two main components:

 * The **Centralized Offer Library** is the interface where you create and manage the different elements that compose your offers, and define their rules and constraints.
 * The **Offer Decision Engine** leverages Adobe Experience Platform data and Real-time Customer profiles, along with the Offer Library, in order to select the right time, customers and channels to which offers will be delivered.